quinn-dougherty/petrov-day/docs/rules.md

 ## Signals - state modification

 At each turn, factions can send one bit-slot pair `(i, x)` to another `num_factions - 2` factions.
 The DM conveys this signal by walking into that faction's room and setting the bit in slot `i` to `x`.

+## Signals - bombs

+Every turn, factions have the opportunity to blow up another faction.
+They do this by voting unanimously.
+(Remember, if anything blows up, everyone not on the red team loses).

 ### In case of non-agreement